ekkus93/sparkle_motion/docs/THE_PLAN.md

 ### Human governance hooks (QA paused)
 - Script review and any manual approval flows continue to use ADK’s review queue (`request_human_input`).
 With QA automation disabled, the same plumbing now tracks pause/resume acknowledgements and operator annotations so we can reintroduce QA without new infrastructure.
-- Operators log the current manual decision by writing `qa_manual_review` / `qa_automation` memory events (via `adk_helpers.write_memory_event`) after reviewing the `video_final` artifact.
-This keeps dashboards aware of the latest sign-off without blocking runs on missing automation.
+- Operators log the current manual decision by writing `finalize_manual_review` events (via `adk_helpers.write_memory_event`) after reviewing the `video_final` artifact.
+This keeps dashboards aware of the latest sign-off even while automation is paused.
 - New stages still plug into the WorkflowAgent graph and inherit the same governance wiring; when QA returns it will live alongside `finalize` rather than reviving the removed FunctionTool.

+#### QA automation status & known limitations
+- Notebook + CLI surfaces now gate themselves on the `QA_AUTOMATION_REMOVED` env var.
+We export `QA_AUTOMATION_REMOVED=1` by default so operators see the manual-review banner, production payloads set `qa_mode="disabled"`, and manifests carry `manual_review_required` metadata.
+- When QA eventually returns, flip the flag to `0` (or unset it) before starting agents.
+Doing so removes the banner and allows new QA FunctionTools to participate without editing notebooks.
+- Known limitations while the flag remains `1`:
+   1. No automated pass/fail signals exist; the `finalize` stage only emits delivery artifacts.
+Operators must document approvals through `finalize_manual_review` memory events.
+   2. Dashboards and `/status` timelines no longer show per-shot QA entries, so resume decisions depend on StepExecutionRecords plus manual notes.
+   3. Downstream automation that previously consumed `QAReport` artifacts must rely on reviewer notes and MemoryService data until QA tooling is reintroduced.

 ### Operational summary
 - Single-user Colab runtime hosts WorkflowAgent definitions, tool catalog, and artifact buckets under the `local-colab` profile.